 The coder follows the technical specifications provided by the programmer to ensure that the final outcome meets the requirements.

-The outcome of coding is the result of the set of instructions given to a computer with the code.
+The outcome of coding is what we get after a set of instructions is given to a computer in the form of code.
 After programming, however, the outcome is a software product, a complete application, or a working website.